-Applicants should have at least two years of work experience.
+Applicants should have at least five years of work experience.
 No previous experience in behavioral economics is necessary.
-Preference will be given to teams, individuals, and companies whose work is focused on making people happier, healthier, or wealthier.
+Preference will be given to teams and individuals from companies whose work is focused on making people happier, healthier, or wealthier.

-- Do you offer any discounts for groups from the same organization?
+- Why do you offer discounts for groups from the same organization?

-The program fee is reduced from $14,800 to $13,500 per person if two or more from the same organization attend.
-To apply for admission as a team of more than five and qualify for a group rate, please contact us at firstname.lastname@example.org.
+The program fee is reduced from $14,800 to $10,000 per person if three or more from the same organization attend.

 - Do you accept international applicants?

 Yes, but keep in mind, you are responsible for travel costs to San Francisco for the opening and closing weekends.
 We’d love to expand BE Bootcamp to other countries in the future, so let us know where you live so we can add it to our list of potential Bootcamp locations!

 Looking for more course details?
 Listen to our interview with Action Design podcast for an overview of the program!